 | Eurasian Teal | Zwaagdijk | North-Holland | Alive | 28-1-2026 |

-From 1 to 24 February, the DWHC sent 58 dead wild birds to the WBVR for avian influenza testing.
-Some birds are still being examined and more birds will be collected.
-Up until now, 17 tests came back positive: 8 ducks, geese, and swans; 3 other waterbirds; and 6 birds of prey This page will be updated as soon as new test results are in.
+In February, the DWHC sent 74 dead wild birds to the WBVR for avian influenza testing.
+One bird is still being examined.
+Up until now, 29 tests came back positive: 14 ducks, geese, and swans; 7 other waterbirds; and 8 birds of prey.
+This page will be updated as soon as the last test result is in.